oh2th/fi.oh2th.fi.mqtt-date-time/README.md

 # fi.oh2th.fi.mqtt-date-time

-Perl script for precise MQTT updates of "system/date" and "system/time" every minute.
-Formats date with Finnish weekday (2 characters) + yyyy-MM-dd, and time in 24-hour format (HH:mm).
-Uses Net::MQTT::Simple and Time::HiRes.
+This Perl script updates two MQTT topics, "system/date" and "system/time," every minute with the current date and time.
+The date is formatted with a Finnish weekday in two characters followed by yyyy-MM-dd, and the time is in 24-hour format as HH:mm.
+The script utilizes the Net::MQTT::Simple module for MQTT communication and Time::HiRes for precise timing.